Tips for everyday life with an artificial joint

 - Place objects on raised surfaces

-- When picking up: stand with feet apart, back straight, one leg slightly back
+- When picking up: stand wide, back straight, one leg slightly back

-👉 Many falls after endoprosthesis surgeries do not occur outdoors, but in one's own household.
+👉 Many falls after joint replacement surgery occur not outdoors, but in the home.

 10. Driving with an artificial joint - freedom with responsibility